 Let’s look at each man.

 Butch is willing to be paid to take a dive in his next fight, to be bought and paid for by the highest bidder.
-Then to double cross said bidder by taking the large sum of payoff money, and having a friend bet it all for him on himself for the fight.
+Then to double-cross said bidder by taking the large sum of payoff money, and having a friend bet it all for him on himself for the fight.
 Finally, in not throwing away the fight, he kills the other boxer in the process.
 An act he has no remorse for, even blaming his opponent for not being better.
 And it is this lack of remorse that brings into question Butch’s true nature.
-It demonstrates he has no qualms with taking a life.
-He shows this side of himself again when he shoots Vincent without a hint of emotion in his demeanor, or his face.
-Within minutes of killing the hitman, he’s munching on a Pop Tart, then jamming out in his car to The Statler Brothers “Flowers on the Wall,” almost proud of his feat.
+It demonstrates he has no qualms about taking a life.
+He shows this side of himself again when he shoots Vincent without a hint of emotion in his demeanor or his face.
+Within minutes of killing the hitman, he’s munching on a Pop-Tart, then jamming out in his car to The Statler Brothers' “Flowers on the Wall,” almost proud of his feat.

 Then there is Marsellus.
 The film introduces the character through exposition from Jules and Vincent.
 The audience learns, as the men have a few minutes before they need to start their assignment, Marsellus threw an associate of theirs, Antoine “Tony Rocky Horror” Roccamora over a balcony.
 And the mission they are on, assigned to them by Marsellus personally, is to retrieve something stolen from him, and execute those as punishment.
 Marsellus is a cold-blooded killer who will enact his wrath at the drop of a dime, either through surrogates or himself.
 It is a reputation well established, as indicated when Mia overdoses.
 Vincent is very quick to point out that anybody with even a tangential contention will be pushing up daisies if she dies, and no one questions the reality of that statement.
 Even Mia, the man’s own beloved wife, fears what he may do if he were to ever find out.